mpreath/netcalc/README.md

 #### `vlsm` Command

 The `subnet` command above splits the network provided into a smaller of number of networks based on either host count or number of networks desired, all networks created have the same length subnet mask.
-The `vlsm` command also splits the network provided into a smaller number of networks but rather lets you provided a command-separated list of host counts.
+The `vlsm` command also splits the network provided into a smaller number of networks but rather lets you provide a comma-separated list of host counts.